micro/micro/README.md

 - **Registry** - Centralised service discovery and API endpoint explorer with feature rich metadata
 - **Store** - Key-Value storage with TTL expiry and persistent crud to keep microservices stateless

-### Development
+### Framework

 Micro additionaly now contains the incredibly popular [Go Micro](https://github.com/asim/go-micro) framework built in for service development.

-- **Framework** - A Go framework which makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
+The Go framework makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
 Auto configured and initialised by default, just import and get started quickly.

 ### Environments